Rudy Comstock

-Rudolph S. Comstock (August 14, 1900 – November 21, 1959) was an American football player who played eleven seasons in the National Football League (NFL), for the Canton Bulldogs, Cleveland Bulldogs, Frankford Yellow Jackets, New York Giants and Green Bay Packers. he also served as the head coach of the Pittsburgh Americans of the second American Football League (AFL).
+Rudolph S. Comstock (August 14, 1900 – November 21, 1959) was an American football player who played eleven seasons in the National Football League (NFL), for the Canton Bulldogs, Cleveland Bulldogs, Frankford Yellow Jackets, New York Giants and Green Bay Packers.

+After his playing career, he was a coach at Oklahoma State University and then, in 1936, the head coach at the Pittsburgh Americans of the second American Football League (AFL).